-- c.
-Additional signs in neoplasia studies that may constitute an endpoint include, but are not limited to: - 1) A tumor burden greater than 10% body weight, and in an adult mouse, a mean tumor diameter exceeding 20 mm or in an adult rat, a mean tumor diameter exceeding 40 mm.
-Formulas for calculating tumor size can be found in the literature (see tumor size references). - 2) Tumors that ulcerate, become necrotic or infected. - d.
-Any animal found unexpectedly to be moribund, cachectic, or unable to obtain food or water. - A plan for monitoring the animals both before and after a change in any of the above aspects, providing care if appropriate, and increasing the level of monitoring.
-Monitoring or clinical care on weekends and holidays may require involvement of the investigative staff to supplement that provided by the animal care and veterinary staff. - 3.
-Identification of personnel responsible for evaluation, record keeping, notification of the investigator and/or veterinarian and persons responsible for euthanasia.
+c.
+Additional signs in neoplasia studies that may constitute an endpoint include, but are not limited to:

+1) A tumor burden greater than 10% body weight.
+In an adult mouse, a tumor may not exceed 20 mm in any one dimension; in an adult rat, a tumor may not exceed 40 mm in any one dimension.
+Formulas for calculating tumor size can be found in the literature (see tumor size references).

+- 2) Tumors that ulcerate, become necrotic or infected. - d.
+Any animal found unexpectedly to be moribund, cachectic, or unable to obtain food or water. - 2.
+A plan for monitoring the animals both before and after a change in any of the above aspects, providing care if appropriate, and increasing the level of monitoring.
+Monitoring or clinical care on weekends and holidays may require involvement of the investigative staff to supplement that provided by the animal care and veterinary staff. - Identification of personnel responsible for evaluation, record keeping, notification of the investigator and/or veterinarian and persons responsible for euthanasia.
 Checklists or score sheets may be helpful in ensuring appropriate observations are made, consistently interpreted, and properly documented.